 - Failing to use emergency stoppage devices,

 - Relying on staff members to manually engage braking systems,

 - Neglecting to conduct inspections of equipment between uses,

-With participants traveling at speeds that may exceed 25 mph, these seemingly minor mistakes have vast ramifications.
-Depending on which errors your operator committed, the harm you suffer may look completely different from what happened to another victim who rode the same device.
+With participants traveling at speeds that may exceed twenty-five miles per hour, these seemingly minor mistakes have vast ramifications.
+Depending on which errors your operator committed, the harm you or someone else suffers might look completely different from what happened to another victim who rode the same device.

 The Legal Hurdles Commonly Association With Ziplining Injury Claims & Lawsuits